 9. Screen layout — Most digital signage software packages will have a library of pre-made screen layouts to pick from, but it can be difficult to customise these if they don’t quite suit your needs.
 Check what pre-made layouts are available and if the screen layouts can be adjusted and/or if you can create your own?
 You don’t want to find yourself restricted by the layouts you have available and/or trying to create complex layouts yourself.

-Once your digital signage is installed and you’re using the content management software regularly, you’ll probably realise quite how intricate the systems are.
-As such, it’s good to have experts on hand to advise you and help with any technical issues.
-Getting the right support provider and package can make a big difference to how successful your digital signage is – either becoming an invaluable business tool or an expensive wall ornament.
+Once your displays are installed and you’re using the content management software regularly, you’ll probably realise quite how intricate the systems are.
+As such, it’s good to have experts on hand to advise you and provide support with any technical issues.
+Getting the right digital signage provider and package can make a big difference to how successful your digital signage is – either becoming an invaluable business tool or an expensive wall ornament.

 1. Operating hours — If your business operates outside standard business hours and you experience an issue with your digital signage, you won’t want to wait for Monday morning to get it sorted out.
 Check what level of assistance is available at different times of the day/week.
 That way, you can make sure the support service is compatible with what you’ll want.